310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-Huh--?
+Huh—?
 Don’t be silly!
 There’s no way I could hate it!

 It’s a day for children, after all!
 And Ryuseitai are the children’s allies!
 If the children are happy, then we’ve achieved justice…!!
 {% endbubble %}